MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app.md

 ## Make updates and redeploy

-If you need to make code updates, run the previous `az containerapp up` command again.
-The command will rebuild the image and redeploy it to Azure Container Apps.
-Running the command again will take in account that the resource group and app already exist, and will update just the container app.
+If you need to make code updates, run the previous `az containerapp up` command again, which rebuilds the image and redeploy it to Azure Container Apps.
+Running the command again takes in account that the resource group and app already exist, and updates just the container app.

 In more complex update/redeploy scenarios, you can use the [az acr build][18] and [az containerapp update][19] commands together to update the container app.